Explain why Olympe de Gouges is a major figure in feminism and the French Revolution.

 Biography of Olympe de Gouges

-Reception and Legacy of Olympe de Gouges
+Influence and historical legacy of Olympe de Gouges

 Did you know?